emagiz/emdocs/mds/microlearning/novice-release-management-property-history.md

 # Property History

 In this microlearning, we will focus on the history of properties.
-In previous microlearnings we already discussed the concept of properties.
+In previous microlearnings, we already discussed the concept of properties.
 The focus for this microlearning will be learning how you can see who changed which property when.
-As you can imagine this is ideal for audit purposes but also can be a big help when analyzing the behaviour of the flow.
+As you can imagine this is ideal for audit purposes but also can be a big help when analyzing the behavior of the flow.

 Should you have any questions, please contact academy@emagiz.com.